 You can follow Will on Twitter for all his latest updates @WillChew_MAKTOK.

-Will entered the Den asking for a £50,000 investment into Mak Tok for a 20% stake in the business.
+Will entered the Den asking for a £50,000 investment into Mak Tok chilli paste for a 20% stake in the business.
 Fast-forward to 2023 and the star’s firm has a decent net worth.

-Although he won the Dragons’ over with his opening serenade and his cheeky smile, Will’s uncertainty on the business’ figures meant Deborah, Tej, Peter and Touker all opted out.
+Although he won the Dragons’ over with his opening serenade and his cheeky smile, Will’s uncertainty about the business’ figures meant Deborah, Tej, Peter and Touker all opted out.

-It was when Will opened up about his social anxiety that he won over newbie Sara Davies.
+It was when Will opened up about his social anxiety that he won over Sara Davies.

 Will said: “I’m not the best to go out there and talk to people.
 I’m not good at phoning up people, I get really scared to do that.”